All Episodes

 And you take the researchers at the universities and in the research laboratories, they can't speak up.

-It is deafening the the self-censorship uh uh from this I mean it's like a a juggernaut that can't be stopped, and you don't dare you know there was a survey of state climatologists done by the Citizens for a Sound Economy this week, and it found that fifty-eight percent of the state climatologists said they disagree with President Clinton's claim that the balance of evidence and scientific opinion uh is no longer a theory, global warming is here.
+You know, there was a survey of state climatologists done by the Citizens for a Sound Economy this week, and it found that 58% of the state climatologists said they disagree with President Clinton's claim that the balance of evidence and scientific opinion is no longer a theory.

 You're quite right.

-There are there are plethora of scientists and climatologists and meteorologists who disagree with that, but you've got this overwhelming political correctness put forth by the media, uh by NBC, by the Weather Channel, by academia, even by James Hansen at NASA, John.
+But you've got this overwhelming political correctness put forth by the media, by NBC, by the Weather Channel, by academia, even by James Hansen at NASA, John.

-Well, uh J James Hansen uh is is well the one of the leaders of the cult.
+Well, James Hansen is one of the leaders of the cult.

 There's no question about it.

-And uh he has uh profited greatly off of his position.
+And he has profited greatly off of his position.

-And by the way, he's admitted he's exaggerated exaggerated the forecast in order to get people interested, I believe it was in Scientific American a few years ago.
+And by the way, he's admitted he's exaggerated the forecast in order to get people interested.

 Isn't it all over?

-Well, as you point out in your piece, though, in twenty years, here's the here's what I fear.
+Well, as you point out in your piece, though, in 20 years, here's what I fear.

-You say in your piece, in twenty years the game will be up because we won't have this horrible warming.
+You say in your piece, in 20 years, the game will be up because we won't have this horrible warming.

-Some say it hasn't warmed since nineteen ninety-eight right now, but then they will say, Well, that's because we took action, John.
+Some say it hasn't warmed since 1998 right now, but then they will say, well, that's because we took action, John.

 Well, I understand.

-In twenty years it will be obvious that we were all duped.
+In 20 years, it will be obvious that we were all duped.

-But uh in the next twenty years, uh those who have perpetrated this incredible scam are going to have a field day.
+But in the next 20 years, those who have perpetrated this incredible scam are going to have a field day in life.

 And the economic costs of which I'm going to talk about in the next segment are going to be immense.

-For instance, the fact that at the advent of the so-called greenhouse gas era around 1940, we actually cooled from 1940 to 1976.
+For instance, the fact that, you know, at the advent of the so-called greenhouse gas era around 1940, we actually cooled from 1940 to 1976.

 There's no correlation.